ruciloss/SliderJS/README.md

 ```

 ### 2. Initialize the SliderJS
-After including the required files, simply call the following JavaScript function to enable the theme toggler functionality:
+After including the required files, add the following HTML structure to create the slider:

 ```html
 <div class="sliderjs">